 1. To start, select the destination folder where you want Tor to be created on your computer, installing it like any other program.

 2. Once installed, open the application.
 If you want to manage certain settings, like using Tor with a proxy server, click on "Configure".
 If not, simply click on "Connect", which should link you to the Tor network.

 3. When starting Tor, you'll have to be a little patient while the service connects to the network.
 During the first session, this process can take several minutes.
 As soon as a connection has been established, the browser will load within a few seconds.

 4. You're now online with Tor.
 Because the browser is based off of Mozilla's Firefox, using it is pretty straightforward.

 Conclusion: Tor - More Than Just a Browser

-Tor is a program a network and a browser all in one.
-Moreover, Tor is greater than the sum of its parts: Anyone who's ever considered learning more about Tor has been thinking about their data protection and how they use the internet.
+Tor is a program, a network, and a browser all in one.
+Moreover, it's greater than the sum of its parts: Anyone who's ever considered learning more about Tor has certainly wondered about their data protection and Internet usage.

-Tor is an effective way of regaining your anonymity on the Web.
-It might not be the most practical, especially in comparison to a VPN, but there many other methods to stay anonymous on the internet.
+Tor offers an effective way of regaining your anonymity online even though it might not be the most practical, especially in comparison to a VPN.
+It goes without saying that there exist many other methods of staying anonymous when surfing the Web.

-Edward Snowden's call to use Tor shouldn't fall on deaf ears, especially among those who need to communicate particularly sensitive information.
+Edward Snowden's suggestion to use Tor shouldn't fall on deaf ears, especially among those who need to communicate particularly sensitive information.